tetyanaloskutova/remote-works/docs/gettingstarted/installation-windows.rst

    Use the **pgAdmin** tool that came with your PostgreSQL installation to create a database user for your store.

-   Unless configured otherwise the store will use ``saleor`` as both username and password.
+   Unless configured otherwise the store will use ``remote-works`` as both username and password.
 Remember to give your user the ``SUPERUSER`` privilege so it can create databases and database extensions.

 #.
 Create a PostgreSQL database